FatmaHameed/TestAutomation-wordometer-coronaVirus/README.md

 # TestAutomation-worldometer-coronaVirus
 This repository is created to do test automation for this website https://www.worldometers.info/coronavirus/ using [Cypress.io](https://www.cypress.io/) test automation framework.
-It is used to test the accessibility to data and compare data in the website to the data from the API.
+It is used to test the accessibility to data in the website and compare data for Netherlands in the website to the data from this [API](https://corona.lmao.ninja/v2/countries/netherlands).

 To run those tests in your local machine using operating system (windows10), you should do the following steps: